Henhouse (video game)

 Henhouse is a 1983 video game produced by Funware for the TI-99/4A home computer.

 In 1983, there were three companies interested in buying out Funware: Activision, Epyx, and Creative Software.
 Funware was eventually sold to Creative Software.
 However, both Epyx and Activision would later market TI-99/4A games independently near the end of 1983.
 According to Michael Brouthers, it only cost Funware US$4 to make each game cartridge.

 Gameplay

+The object is to collect the eggs as they drop from the henhouse and carry them to the truck while you shoot the two- and four-legged predators that stalk the henhouse.